Persian Symbols – History, Meaning and Importance

 The Shirdal (the ‘Lion-Eagle’) is a legendary, mythical creature, highly popular in many fictional novels and movies.
 Better known as the griffin, this creature has the back legs and tail of a lion, and the head, wings and sometimes talons of an eagle.

-The Shirdal was thought to be an especially majestic and powerful creature, since the lion was considered the king of the beasts and the eagle the king of birds.
-Symbolic of leadership, power, courage and wisdom, the Shirdal has appeared in ancient art of Persia since the 2nd millennium B.C.
+To the ancient Persians, the Shirdal was a majestic and powerful creature, since the lion was considered the king of the beasts and the eagle the king of birds.
+Symbolic of leadership, power, courage and wisdom, the Shirdal has shown up in ancient art of Persia since the 2nd millennium B.C.
 It was also a common motif in the North and North West region of Iran during the Iron Age and appeared in the art of the Achaemenid Persian Empire, symbolizing Iranian wisdom.

-The Shirdal is traditionally known for guarding gold and treasure and later on in the medieval era, it became a symbol of monogamous marriage which discouraged infidelity.
+The Shirdal is traditionally known for guarding gold and treasure.
+Later on in the medieval era, it became a symbol of monogamous marriage which discouraged infidelity.
 Shirdal were strictly loyal to their partner and if one of them died, the other Shirdal would never mate again.
-Shirdal are said to protect from witchcraft, slander and evil.
+These special mythical animals also protect people from witchcraft, slander and evil.

 Simurg symbol